Academic Catalog

 List B

-And complete 12 units from three areas in List B:12
+And complete three courses total, from three different areas in List B:12

 Drawing Area